Quantum metrology with Bloch Oscillations in Floquet phase space: Examples of measurement schemes

-Instead of $x$ in the former case, the transform Eq.~(\ref{ptheta2}) justifies that $T_{\rm B}$ is obtained from the time evolution of the momentum $p_x$.

-As a concrete example consider a tachometer aimed at measuring angular velocities of the order of those of the fastest demonstrated spinning objects, with $w_z\sim 10^9$rad/s \cite{Reimann2018, Ahn2018, Ahn2020}.
-For atomic scale particles of mass $m \sim 10^{-27}$kg whose motion can be controlled at the nanoscale level, $y_0\sim 10^{-9}$m and $\tau\sim 10^{-9}$s, a perturbation frequency $\omega\sim 100\Omega\sim 10^{10}$Hz, and $\eta\sim 10^{-17}$N, chosen to be much larger than the centripetal force $mw_z^2y_0$ to ensure that $V_{\rm probe}$ is the weakest perturbation, we find from Eq.~(\ref{wz}) that the Floquet-Bloch period is $T_{\rm B}\sim 10^{-6}$s, which is much shorter than the typical spatial Bloch periods demonstrated for instance in ultracold atoms ($10^{-3}$s)~\cite{Dahan1996}.
-Such short periods present the considerable advantage of requiring modest demands on the quantum coherence time of observed objects -- we recall that the period of usual Bloch oscillations of electrons on solid-state lattices is typically much longer than their quantum coherence time, so that their demonstration has been limited so far to artificial superlattices \cite{Feldmann1992, Leo1992} and to ultracold atoms in optical lattices~\cite{Dahan1996}.
-We also note that the use of the proposed tachometer could possibly be extended to higher angular frequencies when arranging for $T_{\rm B}$ to still be of the same order of magnitude, but this would place more severe constraints on the control of $y_0$ and on $\tau$.
+As a concrete example consider a tachometer aimed at measuring angular velocities of the order of those of the fastest demonstrated spinning objects, with $w_z\sim 10^9$rad/s~\cite{Reimann2018, Ahn2018, Ahn2020}.
+For atomic scale particles of mass $m \sim 10^{-27}$kg whose motion can be controlled at the nanoscale level, $y_0\sim 10^{-9}$m and $\tau\sim 10^{-9}$s, an applied perturbation frequency of $\omega\sim 100\Omega\sim 10^{10}$Hz, and $\eta\sim 10^{-17}$N, chosen to be much larger than the centripetal force $mw_z^2y_0$ to ensure that $V_{\rm probe}$ is the weakest perturbation, we find from Eq.~(\ref{wz}) that the Floquet-Bloch period is $T_{\rm B}\sim 10^{-6}$s, which is much shorter than the typical spatial Bloch periods, of the order of $10^{-3}$s, demonstrated for instance in ultracold atoms~\cite{Dahan1996}.
+Such short periods present the considerable advantage of imposing modest demands on the quantum coherence time of the observed objects -- we recall that the period of usual Bloch oscillations of electrons on solid-state lattices is typically much longer than their quantum coherence time so that their demonstration has been limited so far to artificial superlattices \cite{Feldmann1992, Leo1992} and to ultracold atoms in optical lattices~\cite{Dahan1996}.
+We also note that the use of the proposed tachometer could be extended to higher angular frequencies while arranging for $T_{\rm B}$ to still be of the same order of magnitude, but this would place more severe constraints on the control of $y_0$ and $\tau$.